Sexually transmitted and blood-borne infections (STBBIs) and pregnancy

 Have a stillborn baby

 She can also transmit the infection to her child.
 In newborns, STBBIs can be serious, sometimes even fatal.
-The child may develop a chronic infection (e.g., HIV or hepatitis B), a more or less severe form of the disease (e.g., congenital herpes or syphilis) or develop complications that can have permanent effects on the the child’s health and development, such as:
+The child may develop a chronic infection (e.g., HIV or hepatitis B infection), a more or less severe form of the disease (e.g., herpes or congenital syphilis) or develop complications that can have permanent effects on the child’s health and development, such as:

 Serious eye infection that can lead to blindness in newborns with gonorrhea